 The drivers data will be fetched from RTO server.
 This RTO application aims to serve the people with digitalized documents like License, Vehicle, and Insurance for easy use as these documents can be lost.
 This process intends to help the customer in saving their time if these documents are misplaced somewhere and helps in tracking out thefts through location based service.
-We conclude that this project will be applicable for various RTO services .These project will be provide application easily.
-The purpose of this project is to create a application for RTO services.
+We conclude that this project will be applicable for various RTO services.
+These project is to create a application for RTO services.
 This application provides registration for the license, vehicles registrations and other documentation.
 In this application investigation functions like checking of license, documents, PUC etc. for help of RTO officers are provided.
 By using this android application traffic police can verify the whole details of person and vehicle.
 In this application investigation functions like checking of license, documents, PUC etc. for help of RTO officers are provided.
 By using this android application traffic police can verify the whole details of person and vehicle.
 This application provides registration for the license, vehicles registrations and other documentation.
 In this application investigation functions like checking of license, documents, PUC.